 The Victorian church had served the community well, but it was time for a fresh re-ordering, which took place in 2008.
 A new stone floor with under-floor heating, and the the flexibility of modern chairs, have given a brilliant feeling of light and space.
 This will ensure the church serves the community in coming generations, remains at its heart.

-We currently have a clergy team of 2, including the Vicar, the Reverend Paul Doick, and assistant priest The Rev'd Christina Bennett.
+We currently have a clergy team of 3, including the Vicar - the Reverend Paul Doick, Assistant Curate - the Revd Harriet Neale-Stevens and the Honorary Assistant Priest - The Rev'd Christina Bennett.

 8.30am Holy Communion.
 A said service using the 1662 Book of Common Prayer (BCP) (2nd and 4th Sunday of the month only)